Short-Term Programs Abroad

 Travels during Winter Break

-4 credits
+3 credits

-Prerequisite: Any applicable life-science, environmental, ANSC, or ANTH course and consent of instructor
+Prerequisite: Any applicable life-science, environmental, ANSC, or ANTH course and consent of instructor AND the on-campus BIOL 497: African Savannah Biology offered for the preceding fall semester

-A course that embraces multiple components of biology and allows students to integrate much of what they have learned in their previous courses, all while discovering the beauty and majesty of the Maasai Mara National Reserve in southern Kenya.
+The course embraces multiple components of biology and allows students to integrate much of what they have learned in their previous courses, all while discovering the beauty and majesty of the Maasai Mara National Reserve in southern Kenya.
 This class focuses on field ecology, integrates components of biology, and shows how students can present their work to peers and the general public.
 The field study involves basic practice such as collecting ecological data and analyzing it with respect to a question.
 Students will become familiar with components of outreach, interact with local Maasai villages and learn how to capture images, take videos and use these media approaches to illustrate a concept and produce a short film.

 Check out what students experience in Kenya - in 360° video: